unChaz/sci-fi-5e/srd/classes/cybernetic.md

 \page

 You can transform one tek weapon into your Nanoblade by performing a special ritual while you hold the weapon.
 You perform the ritual over the course of 1 hour, which can be done during a short rest.
 You can then dismiss the weapon, shunting it into an extradimensional space, and it appears whenever you create your Nanoblade thereafter.
-You can’t affect an artifact or a sentient weapon in this way.
+You can't affect an artifact or a sentient weapon in this way.
 The weapon ceases being your Nanoblade if you die, if you perform the 1-hour ritual on a different weapon, or if you use a 1-hour ritual to break your bond to it.
 The weapon appears at your feet if it is in the extradimensional space when the bond breaks.

 ### Link of the Tome

 Your Symbiote gives you access to more tekskills.
-When you gain this feature, choose three cantrips from any class’s tek skill list (the three needn’t be from the same list).
+When you gain this feature, choose three cantrips from any class's tek skill list (the three needn't be from the same list).
 While the book is on your person, you can cast those cantrips at will.
-They don’t count against your number of cantrips known.
-If they don’t appear on the cybernetic tek skill list, they are nonetheless cybernetic tek skills for you.
+They don't count against your number of cantrips known.
+If they don't appear on the cybernetic tek skill list, they are nonetheless cybernetic tek skills for you.

 ## Ability Score Improvement

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.
+As normal, you can't increase an ability score above 20 using this feature.

 ## Mystic Arcanum